We are delighted to announce that Tom has accepted the position of Patron of Fife Writes, where he will help us with our long term strategy.

 Tom was the first Librarian of the Scottish Poetry Library and went on to become a visiting university professor in France, Hungary and the USA.
 He has also lived and worked in his ancestral Ireland.
 Recent gigs at Tell it Slant and the Scottish Writers Centre (both Glasgow).
 Lives in Kirkcaldy which, despite all conscientious efforts, can’t get rid of him.
 Find out more about Tom here – https://en.wikipedia.org/wiki/Tom_Hubbard

-Lisa is an Author and Freelance Writer.
+Lisa is an Author, Podcaster and Creative.
 Her debut novel, The Kinship Chronicles, received 5 star reviews and she is working on her next creative project.
-She is passionate about helping others express their creativity and in 2017 co-facilitated a successful workshop on ‘Beyond Writer’s Block’ with Fife Writes.

 Lilian Kennedy Brzoska